cap-js/docs/java/developing-applications/running.md

 You can customize the goals that are executed when the application is restarted after the change to get even faster feedback:

-- Use the following command to execute the CDS build and code generator:
+- Use the following command to execute the CDS build and code generator to regenerate [accessor interfaces](../cds-data#generated-accessor-interfaces):

     ```sh
     mvn cds:watch -Dgoals=cds,generate